boldbi/bold-bi-docs/docs/faq/what-are-the-various-types-of-data-filtering-in-an-embedded-dashboard.md

 <tr>
 <td rowspan="2"><b>Client-Side</b></td>
 <td><code>filterParameters</code></td>
-<td>This API member can be used when you intend to filter from the client side at the initial level rendering of the dashboard itself.</td>
+<td>This API member can be used when you intend to filter from the client side at the initial level of rendering the dashboard itself.</td>
 </tr>
 <tr>
 <td><code>updateFilters</code></td>
-<td>This API method can be used when you intend to filter from the client side on demand.</td>
+<td>This API method can be used when you intend to filter on demand from the client side.</td>
 </tr>
 <tr>
 <td><b>Server-Side</b></td>
 <td><code>embed_datasource_filter</code></td>
-<td>This Query parameter can be used when you intend to filter from the server side of embedding applications in a more secured way.
+<td>This query parameter can be used when you intend to filter from the server side of embedded applications in a more secure way.
 In the Bold BI embedded application, you can pass the filter parameters from the authorization endpoint dynamically using the query parameter `embed_datasource_filter`.</td>
 </tr>
 </table>

-**Note**: To learn more about URL parameters filtering, please refer to this [URL Parameter](https://help.boldbi.com/working-with-dashboards/preview-dashboard/urlparameters/) documentation.
+**Note**: To learn more about filtering URL parameters, please refer to this documentation on [URL Parameter](https://help.boldbi.com/working-with-dashboards/preview-dashboard/urlparameters/).

 ## Client-side filtering
 ### Using the API member `filterParameters`

-Applying filters directly from the client side during the initial rendering, use the `filterParameters`(client-side) API.
+To apply filters directly from the client side during the initial rendering, use the `filterParameters` (client-side) API.

 Example:

-Set the filter value in the `filterParameters` member in `BoldBI.create()` method of an embedding.
-Please refer to the following code sample.
+Please set the filter value in the `filterParameters` member in the `BoldBI.create()` method of an embedding.
+Refer to the following code sample.

 ```js
 var dashboard = BoldBI.create({